senadmustafi/Plag_obfuscator/README.md

 # Plug Obfuscator 🔧
 ##### Plag obfuscator is a tool to obfuscate plagiarism scanner software.
-It's very easy to use, just copy and paste your text in text [Plag obfuscator tool ](https://github.com/senadmustafi/Plag_obfuscator) and press Obfuscate button.😵
+It's very easy to use, just copy and paste your text in [Plag obfuscator tool ](https://github.com/senadmustafi/Plag_obfuscator) and press Obfuscate button.😵
 ### Made with:
 - Python3